JGCRI/gcam-doc/inputs_supply.md

 <a name="vernon2019">[Vernon 2019]</a> Vernon, C., M. Hejazi, S. Turner, Y. Liu, C. Braun, X. Li, and R. Link. *A Global Hydrologic Framework to Accelerate Scientific Discovery*.
 Journal of Open Research Software (2019).
 [Link](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.245/)

-<a name="table_footnote2">2</a>: Note that this table differs from the one provided on the <a href="supply_water.html#inputstothemodel">Water Supply Modeling Page</a> in that it only lists external inputs to the supply model (either data sources or assumptions).
-Additionally, the units listed are the units of the raw inputs, rather than the units the GCAM requires.<br/>

-<a name="table_footnote3">3</a>: Note that this table differs from the one provided on the <a href="supply_land.html#inputstothemodel">Food, Feed, and Forestry Supply Modeling Page</a> in that it only lists external inputs to the supply model (either data sources or assumptions).
-Additionally, the units listed are the units of the raw inputs, rather than the units the GCAM requires.</font>